cartigli/lsx/README.md

 #### MULTI-LINE EXPRESSIONS

 To highlight multi-line expressions (i.e., <code>/* in C */</code> or <code>"""in Python"""</code>), a different strategy was needed.
-Each multi-line expression gets two RegEx Expressions; an initiator and a terminator. <code>walk_explicit_express()</code> walks each line of the buffer, checking each for a match to any of its initiator expressions (also ordered, for the same reason as above).
+Each multi-line expression gets two RegEx expressions: an initiator and a terminator. <code>walk_explicit_express()</code> walks each line of the buffer, checking each for a match to any of its initiator expressions (also ordered, for the same reason as above).

 If an expression is matched, then a 'span' is begun.
-The function continues to walk the buffer, looking for an terminator, and consuming characters if it finds no matches.
+The function continues to walk the buffer, looking for a terminator, and consuming characters if it finds no matches.
 If one is found, color until that match, end the span, and restart from the current position in the buffer, looking for the first initiator.
 If a terminator was not found, color the line & move to the next.

 ### FILE SYSTEM INDEXING

-When the program is run in <code>MENU_MODE</code>, one of the most important pre-processing steps done is indexing the file system.
+When the program is run in <code>MENU_MODE</code>, one of the most important preprocessing steps done is indexing the file system.
 To record what is found, a file system tree of <code>FSNode</code>s is made.
 A single <code>FSNode</code> contains the following metadata about a single file system entry in the current directory:

 <table>
     <thead>